-The principle of the development of a village in this area is long established and the proposals, in conjunction with another application elsewhere on this agenda, will deliver a high quality housing choice with appropriate community facilities.
-The proposals do not fully comply with the Dundee Local Development Plan 2014 and there are material considerations to justify approval of the application.
+The principle of the development of a village in this area is long established and the proposals will deliver a high quality housing choice with appropriate community facilities.
+Whilst the proposals do not fully comply with the Dundee Local Development Plan 2014, there are material considerations that justify approval of the application.
 The application is therefore recommended for APPROVAL subject to conditions.
-A legal agreement relating to the provision of associated infrastructure and education will require to be concluded prior to the issuing of a decision.
+A legal agreement relating to the provision of associated infrastructure and education contributions will require to be concluded prior to the issuing of a decision.